Skip to content

 # Specify indexes per asset using the pipe syntax

-Asset parsing is done in the _get_asset_info method, which can be overridden for custom behavior.
+Asset's options are distributed between reader-options and method-options in _get_asset_info method, which can be overridden for custom behavior.

 Statistics Key Names